 As someone who regularly works at a computer both at work and at home, sedentary activity is a part of my daily life.
-Unfortunately, my desk is the standard kind that requires me to sit on a chair; I can only dream of the kind that has a treadmill to encourage movement as I work.
-The health consequences of sitting for long periods of time have been covered in research papers and other blogs, but a recent paper highlighted how it is not only how long we are sedentary but how often we step away from our desks and sofas that affects our health.
-Continue reading
+Unfortunately, my desk is the standard kind that requires me to sit on a chair; I can only dream of the kind that has a treadmill to walk and encourage movement as I work.
+The health consequences of sitting for long periods of time have been covered in research papers and other blogs, but a recent paper highlighted how sitting for extended periods of time can have major health consequences.
+Continue reading “Stand Up and Walk; Repeat Often”

 Call me kooky, but, even at the relatively tender age of 33, I sometimes fantasize about the kind of old lady I’m going to be, or at least the kind I’d like to be.
 I want my Mom’s silvery hair.
 I want to almost exclusively wear jeans.
 I want my body and bones to be strong so I can walk my dogs and hike in the woods and dance at parties.
 I want to live in a small town where everyone knows me.
 I want to garden and cook and eat really flavorful, whole foods.
 I want to be surrounded by good friends and loving family, and you know, I’m definitely going to want a really good dirty martini every now and again.